Optimality of testing procedures for survival data: Application: trials with delayed treatment effects

 \subsection{Simulation study}

 As an illustration, we use CheckMate 141 data to simulate a large number of phase II and III trials with delayed treatment effects.
 In these simulations, we compare different tests with respect to their probability of rejecting the hypothesis of no treatment effects at the end of the phase III trial.
-We consider Mantel's log-rank test and several others which account for delayed treatment effects: i) a lagged log-rank test that ignores the first $10\%$ of observed follow-up times \citep{Zucker1990}; ii) the Fleming-Harrington $G^{0,1}$ test, which gives more weight to late events \citep{Fine2007}; iii) the adaptive log-rank of \citet{Yang2010}, which weights events according to a preliminary estimate of the hazard functions; and iv) a test of the difference in Restricted Mean Survival Times (RMSTs) across study arms \citep{Huang2018}.
-We also implement the maximum-BEP test (using the conditional Monte Carlo approach of Section \ref{sec:opttest}) based on phase II data.
+We consider Mantel's log-rank test and several others that account for delayed treatment effects: i) a lagged log-rank test that ignores the first $10\%$ of observed follow-up times \citep{Zucker1990}; ii) the Fleming-Harrington $G^{0,1}$ test, which gives more weight to late events \citep{Fine2007}; iii) the adaptive log-rank of \citet{Yang2010}, which weighs events according to a preliminary estimate of the hazard functions; and iv) a test of the difference in Restricted Mean Survival Times (RMSTs) across study arms \R{R1_rmst} (we follow \citealp{Huang2018}, and compute RMSTs up to the smallest of the two maximum event times observed in each study arm).
+We also implement the maximum-BEP test (using the Monte Carlo approach of Section \ref{sec:opttest}) based on phase II data.
 For all tests, we consider $\alpha=0.05$ and a two-sided alternative hypothesis.

 To simulate a trial of size $n$, we first sample with replacement $n$ patients from the CheckMate 141 data.
-Then, depending on patient's membership arms, we generate the corresponding survival times from the Kaplan-Meier curves of Figure \ref{fig:sub1}.
+Then, depending on the individual treatment assignment, we generate the corresponding survival times from the Kaplan-Meier curves of Figure \ref{fig:sub1}.
 Assuming a maximum follow-up of 15 months, we generate patient's censoring times by sampling independently from the empirical censoring distribution \citep{Efron1981}.